-So I was wasting my time scrolling through Instagram and checking out stories and that’s when I realized it’s National Lipstick Day tomorrow!
-It’s 11:20 right now, the day starts in the next 40 minutes so I still have time to dedicate something to what has introduced me to makeup in the first place.
+So I was wasting my time scrolling through Instagram and checking out stories.
+That’s when I realized it’s National Lipstick Day tomorrow!
+It’s 11:20 right now, the day starts in the next 40 minutes.
+I still have time to dedicate to what has introduced me to makeup in the first place.

 Must say, the disclaimer has kinda ruined the flow of my PDA for lipsticks and now I’m wondering if that was even important.
 Let’s just pretend it was and move on!

-So I was struggling before starting to write the blog whether it was kajal or lipsticks for me that started my love affair and lipsticks clearly took over.
+So, before starting to write, I was struggling to identify whether it was kajal or lipsticks that started my love affair, but after two seconds of thorough thinking, lipsticks clearly took over.

 I know for a fact, kajal has been my go-to thing ever since the time I didn’t even know what makeup was!
 I remember my naive childhood wanting to put kajal every time before school as that would make my eyes look awake and wider.
 Not getting the time to put kajal back then was the most unfortunate case when your friends would start asking if you’re sick or maybe a runaway case from the hospital.

 Kajal gave me endless memories but lipsticks gave me dreams.
-The dream to come out of the black & white and sense the colors.
-To feel different each time and most importantly, to look more feminine at the age you seek validation from the world.
+The dream to come out of the black & white and feel the colors.
+To feel different each time and most importantly, to look more feminine at the age, you seek validation from the world.
 It was a disparate high altogether!

-I was a pro-broke kid during those three years of my college simply for the love of lipsticks and my food fantasies.
+I was a pro-broke kid during those three years of my college, simply for the love of lipsticks and my habit of snacking.
 I’m glad my priorities were pretty straight from the start or maybe it was the first step towards my dreams and the place where I’m at today!

 I’m clearly in a better position but it still makes my day to see my vanity with colors and these little babies from all over the place.
-Also, it’s not possible for the kids who’ve been using makeup from the 7th grade or who have been given Clinique from the start to understand even an ounce and find sense in it. 😀 Just saying!
+Also, it’s not possible for the kids who’ve been using makeup from the 7th grade or who have been given clinique from the start to understand even an ounce and find sense in it. 😀

 Well, that was my story, as simple and hopefully relatable as it could get.
 I’d be more than happy to know yours!
 Share them in the comments section below or feel free to connect on any of my social media handles-